ossf/security-baseline/lexicon.md

 Deliverables provided to users as part of a [release](#release).
 These assets can include binaries, libraries, or containers.

-### Releases

-Specific versions of the software that have been made available to users, typically accompanied by a [unique version identifier](#unique-version-identifier).
-Each [release](#release) includes notes on updates and changes.

 ### Repository

 A storage location managed by a [version control system](#version-control-system) where the project's [code](#commit), [documentation](#project-documentation), and other resources are stored.
 It tracks [changes](#changes), manages collaborator permissions, and includes configuration options such as branch protection and access controls.